Bachelor of Arts in Psychology – Community Psychology Online

 Program Overview

-Learn about the online B.A. in Psychology – Community Psychology program
+Learn about the online community psychology bachelor’s program

 Deepen your knowledge of psychology and learn how to promote well-being and empower communities with the online Bachelor of Arts in Psychology – Community Psychology degree.
 This unique, 100% online community psychology degree offers a powerful combination of theory and practice that can be applied in your career and local community.
 Coursework gives you a foundational and diverse understanding of psychological influences in the community and ways to combat social challenges.